Delta Green: Countdown

 Delta Green: Countdown is a 1999 role-playing game supplement published by Pagan Publishing for Call of Cthulhu.

 Contents

 Delta Green: Countdown is a supplement for the Delta Green setting about international agencies, cults and conspiracies.

 Publication history

 Shannon Appelcline explained that with the Delta Green setting, "the best-received book was a massive supplement three years in the making, Delta Green: Countdown (1999), in which Detwiller, Glancy, and Tynes massively expanded the setting".
 Blair Reynolds pained the cover, and this was his final published work for role-playing games for about a decade.
 Delta Green: Countdown had difficulty selling in Germany due to the country's censorship laws and the Nazi imagery present on the cover art.

+In 2026, Countdown was re-released as Delta Green: The Millenium, as part of the Delta Green: The Conspiracy Kickstarter's stretch goals to update classic sourcebooks for the standalone Delta Green role-playing game.

 Reception

 Delta Green: Countdown won the Origins Awards for Best Roleplaying Supplement of 1999.